arkency/posts/posts/2016-06-08-porting-a-rails-frontend-from-coffeescript-to-es6-with-jsx.md

 ## State initialization

-Since getInitialState is deprecated for ES6 classes, we are initializing it in constructor, like in this example:
+Since `getInitialState` does not work with classes syntax, we are initializing `state` in a constructor.
+Like in this example:

 **Before:**